drkpxl/city_shadow/codebase.md

     @classmethod
     def is_green_space(cls, properties: Dict[str, Any]) -> bool:
-        """Check if a feature should be processed as a green space""" landuse = properties.get('landuse', '').lower()
+        """Determine whether a feature should be processed as green space.

+        Considers both 'landuse' and 'leisure' tags.
+Adjusting GREEN_LANDUSE or GREEN_LEISURE alters which features are rendered as parks or gardens.
+        """
+        landuse = properties.get('landuse', '').lower()
         leisure = properties.get('leisure', '').lower()
         return landuse in cls.GREEN_LANDUSE or leisure in cls.GREEN_LEISURE

 ```

 # lib/converter.py